survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 The files have neat hashes now.
 To prove that it works for styling, you could try altering *app/main.css* and see what happens to the hashes when you rebuild.

 There's one problem, though.
-If you change the application code, it will invalidate the vendor file as well!
+If you change the application code, it invalidates the vendor file as well!
 Solving this requires extracting a **manifest**, but before that, you can improve the way the production build handles module IDs.

 ## Enabling `HashedModuleIdsPlugin`